 How to Install and Run a Simulated Multics

-The cookbook is based on Eric Swenson's a useful Wiki document on how to build a Multics simulator and install your own Multics, on a Mac OS X, Linux, or Windows machine, running on Intel (32 or 64 bit) or Raspberry Pi hardware.
+The cookbook is based on Eric Swenson's Wiki mentioned above, and is broken down into instructions for Mac OS X, Linux, or Windows machines, running on Intel (32 or 64 bit) or Raspberry Pi hardware.

 What It Can Do